elasticio/api-docs/source/includes/_auth-secrets.md

 #### Authorization

-This request is authorized for the workspace's scope members with the `workspaces.auth_secret.get` permission.
+This request is authorized for the Workspace's scope members with the `workspaces.auth_secret.get` permission.

 ### URL Parameters